Have you been planning on uploading your videos on YouTube but are confused on what is the best frame rate for YouTube and video editing?

 Note that, it is possible to increase or decrease the number of frames per second.
 Just know that if you increase the number of frames per second the figures in the shot will appear to be moving slower.
 Likewise, if you decrease the frame rate the characters in the shot will move faster.

-Therefore, the slow-motion will occur when the capture fps is higher than the projection fps, for example, 48/24.
+Therefore, slow motion will occur when the capture fps is higher than the projection fps, for example, 48/24.
 Likewise, fast motion occurs when the capture fps is lower than the projection fps for example 12/24.

 Keep in mind, when editing a video from multiple sources; it is good to stick to the same frame rate.
 Otherwise, some parts of the video will look choppy when you export the video since the video can only play in one frame.